 Tips for booking accommodations in Mendoza in June:

-• If you’re unsure where to stay in Mendoza, in the city center, I suggest hotels near the main squares (Independencia, Italia, San Martín, Chile, and España) or Calle Aristides, a good area for those who enjoy nightlife.
+- If you’re unsure where to stay in Mendoza, I recommend staying downtown, especially in hotels near the main squares or on Calle Aristides, a great area for those who enjoy nightlife.

-• If you prefer the wine regions, the best options are the wine hotels in Mendoza, which offer a complete immersion experience with lots of comfort, safety, and beautiful landscapes.
-In Uco Valley and Luján de Cuyo, there are excellent wine hotels.
+- If you prefer the winery regions, the best choice is winery hotels, which offer a complete immersive experience in the wine capital with lots of comfort, safety, and beautiful landscapes.
+In Valle de Uco and Luján de Cuyo, you’ll find excellent winery hotels.

 6. What to bring to Mendoza in June

-The suitcase for Mendoza in June should include clothing suitable for cold weather, as well as some items for days with milder temperatures.
+The suitcase for Mendoza in June should include clothes for cold weather and some pieces for milder days.

-I recommend that you bring clothes that can be worn in temperatures ranging from 9 °C (48.2 °F) to over 20 °C (68 °F).
-In June, wearing accessories such as scarves, boots, thermal underwear, and a warm coat is highly recommended for greater comfort.
+I recommend bringing clothing suitable for temperatures ranging from 0°C (32°F) to over 20°C (68°F).
+In June, accessories such as scarves, boots, thermal underwear, and winter coats are highly recommended for added comfort.

 So, pack warm clothes, and don’t forget to bring some warm pants, sweaters, hoodies, and a coat that can withstand colder temperatures.
 Check out the essential items for your travel bag to Mendoza in June.